seduerr91/seduerr91.github.io/_posts/2021-08-30-finetuning.md

 ---
-title: Invoking more Creativity with Pawraphrases based on T5
+title: Finetuning a DNN for Extroversion
 tags: [Coding]
 style: fill
-color: secondary
+color: light
 description: This micro-service allows to find paraphrases for a given text based on T5.
 ---